barrucadu/barrucadu.dev/README.markdown

 frontend
 --------

-$LANGUAGE code for the simple server which renders the front page of barrucadu.dev.
+Python code for the simple server which renders the front page of barrucadu.dev.